utat-ss/HERON-pay/Documentation/new_member_intro.md

 Arduino is an open-source platform of microcontrollers, which we sometimes use to test components quickly.
 Since Arduino has more built-in code libraries, it is faster to write and upload code to test individual components than using the AVR microcontroller.
 Arduino is programmed using a slightly modified version of the C++ language.

 ![](./figures/arduino.jpg)\

+# Uploading Code (AVR)
+Here is how to upload your code to the AVR ATmega32M1 microcontroller.

+1. Follow the instructions at https://github.com/HeronMkII/coms-board to download and install the AVR software.

+2. Download the CoolTerm application from http://freeware.the-meiers.org.
+This will be used to view transmissions from UART, a communication protocol to transmit log messages (from the print() function) from the board to the computer.

+3. Get the programmer hardware device.
+Connect the 6-pin connector to the "Programming" header on the PCB, which is used to upload code.
+Connect the "RX" pin on the programmer to the "MOSI_A" pin on the PCB.
+RX refers to the "receive" pin, while MOSI_A refers to the "alternative" MOSI line, used for UART which is separate from SPI.

+4. Turn on the power supply, set the output to 3.3V, and connect the power and ground lines to the "3V3" and "GND" header pins on the PCB.

+5. See the instructions at https://github.com/HeronMkII/coms-board for finding the correct USB port and modifying the makefile (it might already be the correct one).

+6. Open CoolTerm and modify the options to set the correct port (see https://github.com/HeronMkII/coms-board; the port for UART is the **opposite** of the port for uploading code).
+Click Connect.

+7. Navigate to the folder for the local copy of the Git repository on your computer.
+Run ```make upload``` to compile the program and upload it to the board.
+Fix any compile-time errors if they occur.